Kenny-Hui/HK_ATS/README.md

 ; The pluginstates to display/The SoundIndex played when the train crashed into the previous train (if any) ; This allows custom crash animations and sound
-; The previous train is set by the .RunInterval command ; Format: crash = Pluginstates,Soundindex
+; The previous train is set by the .RunInterval command ; Format: crash = Panelindicator,Soundindex
-; SoundIndex could be optional, but Pluginstates must be filled crash = 213,223
+; SoundIndex could be optional, but Panelindicator must be filled crash = 213,223

 ; The minimum speed to be considered as a crash if player's trains touches the previous train